Planning and operations guide

 Microsoft makes strong commitments to protect the privacy and security of this data.
 Microsoft adheres to strict compliance and security guidelines—from coding to operating a service.
 For more information about data handling and privacy, read Defender for Cloud Data Security.

 Defender for Cloud can monitor the security posture of your non-Azure computers but you need to first onboard these resources.
 Read Onboard non-Azure computers for more information on how to onboard non-Azure resources.

 After initial configuration and application of Defender for Cloud recommendations, the next step is considering Defender for Cloud operational processes.

-The Defender for Cloud Overview provides a unified view of security across all your Azure resources and any non-Azure resources you have connected.
-The example below shows an environment with many issues to be addressed:
+The Defender for Cloud Overview provides a unified view of security across all your Azure resources and any non-Azure resources you've connected.
+This example shows an environment with many issues to resolve:

-Defender for Cloud will not interfere with your normal operational procedures, it will passively monitor your deployments and provide recommendations based on the security policies you enabled.
+Defender for Cloud doesn't interfere with your normal operational procedures.
+Defender for Cloud passively monitors your deployments and provides recommendations based on the security policies you enabled.